DixonRes/DixonRes/README.md

-Here's a professional English README for your Magma-based Dixon resultant computation program:

----
 # Dixon Resultant Computation in Magma

 This program implements Dixon resultant calculation in Magma, supporting multiple computation modes for flexibility and performance optimization.